The Trans Mountain Expansion Project is all risk, little reward for BC and the coast. Find out what we’re doing to stop it.

 In the meantime, the federal government opted to buy the Trans Mountain pipeline in May 2018 for $4.5 billion, after Kinder Morgan had decided to abandon the project.
 This federal buyout ignored the legal risks associated with the ongoing court challenges and in obtaining free, prior and informed consent from Indigenous communities along the route.

 In fall 2018, the federal government announced plans to launch a new NEB review of the project within a 22-week window and to consult with Indigenous nations along the route.
-However, Canada must aim for more than the floor in these negotiations, because you can’t make a fresh decision with stale evidence.
+Then, in 2019, the NEB once again recommended approval of the pipeline project (reusing much of its old report) and the pipeline was re-approved by the federal government.

-West Coast will continue to fight Trans Mountain by supporting our First Nations clients in their legal challenges; by continuing to revitalize, apply and enforce the Indigenous law decisions to ban the project; and by working with the climate justice movement around the world.
+West Coast will continue to fight Trans Mountain by supporting our Indigenous clients in their legal efforts; by continuing to revitalize, apply and enforce the Indigenous law decisions to ban the project; and by working with the climate justice movement around the world.

 As demonstrated by the fight against Enbridge, when communities stand together with First Nations, we can stop tar sands pipelines.